iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ## DID Method Name

-The namestring to identify this DID method is: `iota`.
+The `method-name` to identify this DID method is: `iota`.

 A DID that uses this method MUST begin with the following prefix: `did:iota`.
 Following the generic DID specification, this string MUST be lowercase.

 ## DID Format

-The DIDs that follow this method have the following format:
+The DIDs that follow this method have the following ABNF syntax.
+It uses the syntax in [RFC5234](https://www.w3.org/TR/did-core/#bib-rfc5234) and the corresponding definitions for `digit`.

 ```
 iota-did = "did:iota:" iota-specific-idstring
 iota-specific-idstring = [ iota-network ":" ] iota-tag
-iota-network = char{,6}
+iota-network = 0*6lowercase-alpha
-iota-tag = "0x" lower case hex-encoded Alias ID
+iota-tag = "0x" 64lowercase-hex
-char = 0-9 a-z
+lowercase-alpha = %x61-7A ; corresponds to the character range from "a" to "z".
+lowercase-hex = digit / "a" / "b" / "c" / "d" / "e" / "f"
 ```

 It starts with the string "did:iota:", followed by an optional network name (0 to 6 lowercase alpha characters) and a colon, then the tag.